mastermobin/GodotInAppBillingForCafebazaar/README.md

-﻿# CafeBazaar InAppBilling For Godot 3.1.Dev
+﻿# CafeBazzar InAppBilling For Godot 3.1.Dev
 In this repository we implement some classes to connect and communicate with CafeBazaar In App Billing Service
 # How To Use ?
 In this section we explain how to use these classes for creating a connection